djang0man/js-port-scanner/README.md

 * cd into the root of the project and enter the command `make deps` to pull dependencies.
 > `make deps`

-* Open three terminal windows and enter the following commands (one per window):
+* Open two terminal windows and enter the following commands (one per window):
 > `make start-api`<br />
 > `make watch-ui`<br />